m) Provisions, Contingent liabilities and Contingent assets

 For receivables from government (including tax authority) and public sector entities, allowance for expected credit loss is set up considering those balances to be in default that remain uncollected beyond three years and management's assessment of the recoverable amount.
 For receivables from other customers, allowance is set up considering balances to be in default that remain outstanding for a lesser period (of up to two years) beyond which amounts remain outstanding and management's assessment of the recoverable amount.

-The net remeasurement of loss allowance increased in the current year mainly on account of increase in credit impaired balance for amounts recoverable from tax authorities.
+The net remeasurement of loss allowance decreased in the current year mainly on account of collection of old receivables which were due from tax authorities and were subject to impairment allowance in previous years.

 Liquidity risk